rlossec/rlossec/README.md

 Python developer and a former math teacher.

-- 🌱 I’m currently learning React
-- 🔭 Next I'll develop my skills in Data Science
+- 🌱 I’m currently develop my skills in Data Science

 ### How to contact me